Storage#

 Create a New Policy#

-The dialog that opens after clicking the NEW VOLUME button allows to create a new HSM policy in a few steps.
+The dialog that opens after clicking the NEW button allows to create a new HSM policy in a few steps.

 Step 1.
-Policy settings
+Define policy

 Hint